Understanding When to Use Flap Discs and Flap Wheels Skip to content

 • The surface finish is superior with less gouging.

-Using flap wheels is an excellent way to accomplish general sharpening jobs like resharpening garden tools and shovels that have lost their edges or giving axes, shears, and ax blades a preliminary grind.
+Using flap wheels is an excellent way to accomplish general sharpening jobs like resharpening garden tools and shovels that have lost their edges or giving axes, shears, and axe blades a preliminary grind.
 They can also be used to remove material, although because they have a propensity to gouge surfaces, they are less effective for finishing work.

-Flap Disc Vs Flap Wheel: What To Choose?
+Flap Disc Vs. Flap Wheel: What To Choose?

 When abrading metal and adding a smoother surface, you should often use a flap disc.
 Although flap discs have long been used with high-speed angle grinders, technological advancements in design and materials have made them capable of performing grinding, blending, and finishing tasks much more quickly and quietly than Flap wheels.
 Layered flaps continuously expose new grain while acting as a cushion, which reduces noise and vibration.

-Other Benefits of Using Flap disc:
+Other Benefits of Using a Flap Disc:

 • Flap discs can be used more effectively without harming the workpiece by a less trained operator because they don't gouge the workpiece as quickly as flap wheels do.